-In high discharge head applications (more than 30 feet or 9,1 meters), an excessive amount of liquid may be bypassed and forced back to the wet well under the full working pressure of the pump; this will reduce overall pumping efficiency.
+In high discharge head applications (more than 30 feet (9,1 m), an excessive amount of liquid may be bypassed and forced back to the wet well under the full working pressure of the pump; this will reduce overall pumping efficiency.
 Therefore, it is recommended that a Gorman-Rupp Automatic Air Release Valve be installed in the bypass line.